When Parents Disagree: Navigating ADHD, Assessments, and the Path Forward

 In British Columbia, waitlists for developmental pediatricians can unfortunately span one to two years.
 This delay can be detrimental to a child’s academic and social progress.

-- It is important to know that Family Doctors can often initiate ADHD medication trials themselves.
+Family Doctors can often initiate ADHD medication trials themselves.
 If the questionnaires from both parents and teachers show a clear pattern, a GP can oversee a trial to see if the child benefits.
 This provides immediate data and relief while the family waits for a specialist appointment.

 How Parenting Coordination Minimizes Conflict